Speaking + Listening · highest value

 How to drill Repeat Sentence free on PTE Mocks.

-Once the individual task feels steady, take a full mock test to feel Repeat Sentence under real conditions: no replay, Next-only navigation and a hard 15 second window.
+Start with a diagnostic test to find your baseline, then drill Repeat Sentence daily.
+Once the individual task feels steady, take a free AI-scored mock test to feel Repeat Sentence under real conditions: no replay, Next-only navigation and a hard 15 second window.
 For the highest-frequency items, see our guide to the most repeated PTE questions.
+If your scores plateau, read why you might not be improving and how to break through.

 FAQ